RichHens/contracts/README.md

 )
 ```

-The idea of administrative control is the same as in HENToken (see above), but instead of the concept of a minter,
+The idea of administrative control is the same as in HEGToken (see above), but instead of the concept of a minter,
 the concept of an administrator is used.
 The control methods are similar:
 ```Solidity
 function requestAdminBan(address account) external onlyAdmin;